-In accordance with the National Bridge Inspection Standards (NBIS) established by the Federal Highway Administration (FHWA), all bridges must be inspected at least once every two (2) years, more often if warranted, due to condition.
+In accordance with the National Bridge Inspection Standards (NBIS) established by the Federal Highway Administration (FHWA), all bridges must be inspected at least once every two (2) years.
+More often if warranted due to condition.
 Under the Commission's Bond Indenture, all bridges and toll facilities are to be inspected once every two (2) years.
-The Commission will inspect its Toll-Supported Bridges in even years (2022, 2024, etc.) and the Toll Bridges in odd years (2021, 2023, etc.).
+The Commission will inspect its Toll-Supported Bridges in even years (2022, 2024, etc.) and the Toll Bridges in odd years (2023, 2025, etc.).
 All load-posted bridges will receive special interim inspections in the year they do not receive their regular biennial inspection in accordance with PennDOT requirements.
 The associated facilities and grounds are inspected with each respective bridge.

-This 2021 Toll Bridge Annual Inspection Report of bridges and facilities owned and operated by the Delaware River Joint Toll Bridge Commission contains the findings of the 2021 inspections of the Toll Bridges.
-This year's inspections consisted of eight Toll Bridges (11 structures) and any accompanying facilities and approach structures.
-In addition to the bridge inspections, inspections of the Toll Bridge Administration and Maintenance buildings were conducted, including all approach roadways and ramps, as well as a sign reflectivity assessment of all signs at the Toll Bridge facilities, under the jurisdiction of the Commission.
-The conclusions and recommendations concerning the Toll-Supported Bridges are based on the 2020 inspections.
-Any updates to the 2020 conclusions or recommendations for the Toll-Supported Bridges are indicated by text that is bold and italicized.
-The inspection findings shown for the Toll-Supported Bridges are for informational purposes.
+This 2022 Toll-Supported Bridge Annual Inspection Report of bridges and facilities owned and operated by the Delaware River Joint Toll Bridge Commission contains the findings of the 2022 inspections of the Toll-Supported Bridges.
+This year's inspections consisted of twelve Toll-Supported Bridges (12 structures) and any accompanying facilities and approach structures.
+In addition to the bridge inspections, inspections of the Toll-Supported Bridge Monitor Shelters were conducted, including all approach roadways and ramps, as well as a sign reflectivity assessment of all signs at the Toll-Supported Bridge facilities, under the jurisdiction of the Commission.
+The conclusions and recommendations concerning the Toll Bridges are based on the 2021 inspections.
+Any updates to the 2021 conclusions or recommendations for the Toll Bridges are indicated by text that is bold and italicized.
+The inspection findings shown for the Toll Bridges are for informational purposes.

-Commission Regional Maintenance Supervisors and maintenance personnel provided our inspection crew with support services and access equipment necessary for performing the inspections, except for the Easton-Phillipsburg Toll Bridge.
+Commission Regional Maintenance Supervisors and maintenance personnel provided our inspection crew with support services and access equipment necessary for performing the inspections.
 Several maintenance personnel also assisted in providing a valuable "walk through" of the bridges prior to beginning the inspections, highlighting the major areas of concern and any previous work done on the structure.